alan-platform/alan-platform.github.io/pages/tutorials/model/2022.2/application-tutorial.md

 ---

-Entering an amount and clicking `Save` gives this result:
+Entering an amount, clicking `Save` and then `Close` gives this result:

 ![first order line](./images_model/010.png)